Learn if you can get lower rates and save money.

 - Maximize cash flow.
 Perhaps you need money for a project or to help pay off a debt with unfavorable terms.
 If you only owe $2,000 on your car, but need $3,000 — you could take on a loan with better terms for $5,000 and use the surplus.

 - Lower payments.
 You could refinance and extend your loan term length to free up some money each month.
 But even though the payments are lower, you’ll be paying more in interest in the long run.

 - Remove a cosigner.
 If you want to remove a cosigner from your loan, you can do this by refinancing.

 Once you’re sure refinancing is the right choice for you, it’s fairly easy to refinance your loan.

 - Compare your options.
-Make sure you meet the eligibility criteria and are aware of all fees and charges.
+Get started with our comparison table by first making sure you meet the eligibility criteria and are aware of all fees and charges.
 Once you’ve found the right loan, contact the lender directly or visit its website to apply.

 - Select Refinancing as the loan purpose.

 - Submit the relevant documents and information.
 This usually includes information about the lender you’re with currently, your personal information and details about the car.

 - Pay off your previous loan.
 This may be done on your behalf by your new lender or you may be required to organize this yourself.